vinil-v/cyclecloud-amlfs/README.md

 You can refer to the following information in the below link: https://learn.microsoft.com/en-us/azure/cyclecloud/how-to/scheduled-events?view=cyclecloud-8

 First, we need to enable the terminate notification for Node Array.
-We need to update the PBS template and add `EnableTerminateNotification = true` and `TerminateNotificationTimeout = 10m`
+We need to update the cyclecloud slurm or pbs template and add `EnableTerminateNotification = true` and `TerminateNotificationTimeout = 10m`

+The templates available in this project has this feature available.

 ``` bash
    [[nodearray hpc]]